Skip to Content Facebook Feature Image

 MIAMI (AP) — Indiana's Tyrese Haliburton is going to miss the entire season because of the torn Achilles he suffered in Game 7 of the NBA Finals.
 Boston's Jayson Tatum — who hopes otherwise — might also miss the whole season after tearing his Achilles in the playoffs last spring.
 Milwaukee's Giannis Antetokounmpo, the Los Angeles Lakers' LeBron James and Oklahoma City's Jalen Williams have all missed big chunks of time this season with various injuries.

-And now, Denver's Nikola Jokic is going to miss some time as well.
+And now, Denver's Nikola Jokic is going to miss at least four weeks as well.

 Nobody — not even those six All-NBA players from last season — is immune from the injury bug this season.
 The final day of 2025 is Wednesday and from an NBA health perspective, it might be time to say good riddance to these 12 months.
 Some of the league's biggest names have dealt with significant injury issues in this calendar year, and in many cases those woes are carrying over into 2026.